 What does the life of a trio look like in practice?

-Most people in a relationship live together as couples, whether hetero- or homosexual couples.
-Occasionally, however, there are also unusual constellations outside these standards, such as a triangular relationship.
-The advantages and disadvantages of such a triangle relationship are explained in more detail in the following text.
+Most people in relationships live together as couples, whether heterosexual or homosexual couples.
+From time to time, however, there are unusual constellations outside these standards, such as a love triangle.
+The advantages and disadvantages of such a three-way relationship are illuminated in more detail in the following text.

-Before the advantages and disadvantages of a three-way relationship are discussed, a few ambiguities have to be cleared up.
-A triangle is a so-called polyamorous relationship.
-This means that the people in this relationship all love each other, respect each other and are open and honest with each other.
+Before we talk about the pros and cons of a three-way relationship, we first need to get a few ambiguities out of the way.
+A triangular relationship is a so-called polyamorous relationship.
+That means the people in this relationship all love each other, respect each other, and are open and honest with each other.

 What are the advantages of a three-way relationship?

-On the point of advantages and disadvantages of a three-way relationship, the three-way relationship convinces, among other things, by the fact that the loads are distributed over three pairs of shoulders.
-This makes it much easier for the individual to carry them than in a couple.
-This applies, for example, to rent and electricity costs, expenses for food or insurance and the like.
+On the point of advantages and disadvantages of a three-way relationship, the three-way relationship convinces, among other things, by the fact that the burdens are distributed on three pairs of shoulders.
+This allows the individual to carry them significantly easier than in a couple relationship.
+This applies, for example, to rent and electricity costs, expenses for food or for insurance and the like.

 Household tasks such as cleaning, shopping, laundry and ironing are done together.
 This reduces the burden on the individual and leaves more free time.
-Even when bringing up children, the tasks are shared and the burden on the individual is reduced.
-As you can see, the advantages and disadvantages of a three-way relationship are not primarily about sex, but rather about practical living together in everyday life.
+Even when it comes to raising children, the tasks are shared, reducing the burden on the individual.
+As you can see, the topic of advantages and disadvantages of a threesome relationship is not primarily about sex at all, but rather about practical living together in everyday life.

-There are good reasons why few people live in a triple relationship.
-If you weigh the advantages and disadvantages of a triple relationship against each other, you will quickly see that the disadvantages outweigh the disadvantages.
-The biggest factor that plays a role in the pros and cons of a three-way relationship is the prejudices and narrow-mindedness of people from the social environment.
+There are good reasons why few people live in a three-way relationship.
+When you weigh the pros and cons of a three-way relationship, you quickly see that the cons outweigh the pros.
+The biggest factor that plays a role in the topic of advantages and disadvantages of a threesome relationship is the prejudices and narrow-mindedness of people from the social environment.

-This ranges from offensive remarks to complaints to the landlord or the employer to bullying of adults or children and open sexual assaults.
-There is also discrimination on the part of the state (e.g. tax class, inheritance law, education law).
-Namely because the state clearly favours marriage, i.e. a couple’s relationship, over a three-way relationship.
+This ranges from lewd remarks, to complaints to the landlord or employer, to adult or child bullying, to outright sexual assault.
+There are also disadvantages from the state side (for example, tax class, inheritance rights, education rights).
+Namely, because the state clearly favors marriage, a couple relationship, over a three-way relationship.

-In practice, however, it is difficult to avoid, for example, that one of the women likes the man better or that one can deal better with the children than the other.
-Sooner or later this leads to friction and tension.
-If one examines the advantages and disadvantages of a three-way relationship, another disadvantage becomes apparent.
-This is the case when there are problems in the relationship.
-Even professional help from therapists or government agencies is not geared to a tripartite relationship.
-Not for nothing there is a couple therapy, but no triple therapy.
+In practice, however, it is hard to avoid the possibility that, for example, one of the women will be more appealing to the man or that one will be better at handling the children than the other.
+Sooner or later, this leads to friction and tension.
+If we examine the advantages and disadvantages of a three-way relationship, another disadvantage becomes apparent.
+It appears when there are problems in the relationship.
+Even professional help from therapists or government agencies is not attuned to a three-way relationship.
+It is not for nothing that there is couples therapy, but not three-way therapy.

 Realistically: The disadvantages outweigh

-Looking at the advantages and disadvantages of a three-way relationship, it quickly becomes apparent that the disadvantages of such a relationship far outweigh the advantages.
-The biggest problem is the lack of social acceptance, because for almost all people of the western culture the couple relationship is the only desirable standard.
+If one considers the aspect of advantages and disadvantages of a three-way relationship, it comes to light relatively quickly that the disadvantages of such a relationship far outweigh the advantages.
+The biggest problem is the lack of social acceptance, because for almost all people in the western culture, the couple relationship is the only desirable standard.

-Living together is also more complicated for the partners in a tripartite relationship because they have to consider many more different interests and inclinations than the two in a couple relationship.
+Living together is also more complicated for the partners in a three-way relationship, because they have to take into account many more different interests and inclinations than the two in a couple relationship.
 Whether a polyamorous three-way relationship would last long is therefore questionable.